top of page

-What Is an Ideal Daily Routine for a Child with Autism?
+Creating an Ideal Daily Routine for Children with Autism

 Our daily routine is built around small things that I know will benefit my son and me.